 But don't forget that the Sun will be very small...
 Just a tiny little spot of light in the sky.

-A short to medium focal length (35-200mm) gives you a narrow angle of view.
+A short to medium focal length (35-200mm) gives you a narrow field of view.

-Depending on the focal length you use, the Sun will appear more or less big in the frame.
+Depending on the focal length you use, the Sun will look more or less big in the frame.

 Big Sun (or huge!)

 Do you want the Sun to be the real subject of your photo?